 2 or 4 units

 490 - Senior Seminar in Cognitive Science

 The seminar will cover special topics in cognitive science.
 Senior cognitive science majors will integrate their senior thesis/project into the work of the seminar.
-Prerequisite: Cognitive

-Science 101, Cognitive Science 242 and senior standing in Cognitive Science; or permission of instructor
+Prerequisite: Cognitive Science 101, senior standing in Cognitive Science; or permission of instructor

 Faculty

 Regular Faculty

-Carolyn Brighouse
+Andrew Shtulman

-Associate Professor, Philosophy; Advisory Committee, Cognitive Science B.A., University of Liverpool; M.A., Ph.D., USC
+Associate Professor, Psychology; Advisory Committee, Cognitive Science B.A., Princeton University; Ph.D., Harvard University

 Carmel Levitan

 Assistant Professor, Cognitive Science B.A., Stanford University; Ph.D., UC Berkeley

 Diana Linden

 Professor, Cognitive Science A.B., M.A., Ph.D., UCLA

+Dylan Sabo

+Adjunct Assistant Professor

+Ph.D.
+University of North Carolina

 Advisory Committee

 Carolyn Brighouse

 Associate Professor, Philosophy; Advisory Committee, Cognitive Science B.A., University of Liverpool; M.A., Ph.D., USC

 Alan Knoerr

 Associate Professor, Mathematics; Advisory Committee, Cognitive Science B.A., Oberlin College; Sc.M., Ph.D., Brown University

 Bruno Louchouarn

 Director of the Keck Language and Culture Studio, Adjunct Associate Professor, Music and Cognitive Science

 B.S., M.Sc., Université Pierre et Marie Curie; M.A., Ph.D., UCLA

 Michael Shelton

-Assistant Professor, Spanish and French Studies; Advisory Committee, Cognitive Science; Affiliated Faculty, Linguistics; Affiliated Faculty, Latino/a and Latin American Studies; Advisory Committee, Group Language
+Associate Professor, Spanish and French Studies; Advisory Committee, Cognitive Science; Affiliated Faculty, Linguistics; Affiliated Faculty, Latino/a and Latin American Studies; Advisory Committee, Group Language

 B.S., St. Cloud State University; M.A., Ph.D., Pennsylvania State University

-Andrew Shtulman

-Assistant Professor, Psychology; Advisory Committee, Cognitive Science B.A., Princeton University; Ph.D., Harvard University

 Saul Traiger

 Professor of Philosophy; Professor of Cognitive Science B.A., State University of New York, Binghamton M.A., Ph.D., University of Pittsburgh

 Computer Science

 Computers have transformed our world technologically, economically, and socially.
 Although computer science has its roots in mathematics, the use of computers increasingly informs almost every academic discipline.
-At Occidental, the study of Computer Science emphasizes an understanding not only of the process of computing but also of the promise and limitations of computers within an intellectual, societal, and ethical framework.
+At Occidental, the study of Computer Science emphasizes an understanding not only of the process of computing but also of the promise and limitations

+of computers within an intellectual, societal, and ethical framework.
 A minor in Computer Science can help prepare students for a variety of opportunities for subsequent employment or graduate work.
 Moreover, the minor can provide students with models of problem solving and theoretical constructs that can shed light on human intelligence and the workings of the mind.

 Requirements

 MINOR: The requirements for the minor consist of demonstration of proficiency in programming, four fundamental courses, and one elective course, as follows.

 Proficiency in Programming.